top of page

 Where can massage therapists learn Sarga Bodywork?

-Massage therapists can learn Sarga Bodywork through a hybrid training program that includes:
+Massage therapists can learn Sarga Bodywork through a hybrid training pathway that includes:

 • an online prerequisite course